Decentralized convex optimization over time-varying graphs: a survey: Optimization

 \textbf{Deterministic non-smooth objectives}.
 Non-accelerated methods for non-smooth problems with dual oracle were proposed in \cite{wu2019fenchel}.
 After that, ADOM was generalized to strongly convex non-smooth problems \cite{yufereva2022decentralized} by using Moreau--Yosida regularization.
 This generalization also covers constrained sets and supports non-Euclidean setup for the Wasserstein barycenter problem.

 Both ADOM and its generalization can be adapted for non-strongly-convex setup by using regularization (see \blue{hypotheses} in Table~\ref{tab:optim_dual}).
-We note that the analysis in \cite{yufereva2022decentralized} suggests that complexity bounds include $\Mmax$, but we guess that this dependence may be improved to $\Mav$.
+Note that the analysis in \cite{yufereva2022decentralized} suggests that complexity bounds include $\Mmax$, but it may be possible to improve this dependence to $\Mav$.

 \textbf{Stochastic smooth and non-smooth objectives}.
-Even in the time-static scenario, we are only aware of results for quad-\nl ratic objectives \cite{zhang2022dual}.
+Even in the time-static scenario, it seems that only results for quadratic objectives \cite{zhang2022dual} are present in the literature.
+Based on these results, the \blue{hypotheses} are formulated in Table~\ref{tab:optim_dual_stoch}.

-Based on results of \cite{zhang2022dual}, we formulate our \blue{hypotheses} in Table~\ref{tab:optim_dual_stoch}.
-Note that the bounds \cite{zhang2022dual} use worst-case variance $\sigmamaxdual^2$ but we are optimistic to guess that it is possible to get a bound using average variance $\sigmaavdual^2$.
+Note that the bounds \cite{zhang2022dual} use worst-case variance $\sigmamaxdual^2$ but the guess is optimistic so that it is possible to get a bound using average variance $\sigmaavdual^2$.

 Dual stochastic algorithms are an open direction for research.